 These funds will provide economic relief to airports around the country affected by the COVID-19 pandemic.

 The FAA intends to implement this program quickly to support the economic recovery of the national airport system.
-The FAA will release allocation amounts under each formula when they are finalized.

 - Airport Rescue Grants Frequently Asked Questions (